-This week on Facebook, I mentioned that I ended up staying up ’til 12:30 making homemade marshmallows and gluten free graham crackers for my kids.
+Once on Facebook, I mentioned to my fans that I ended up staying up 'til 12:30 making homemade marshmallows and gluten-free graham crackers for my kids.

 There was a ton of really fun and thoughtful responses, including a number of readers asking for the recipes.

-Well, here is marshmallow recipe, that just happen to be sugar free!
+Well, here is the marshmallow recipe, that just happens to be sugar-free.

-The graham crackers weren’t quite really what we wanted, so…back to the drawing board on those .
+The graham crackers weren't quite really what we wanted, so I'll be going back to the drawing board on those.

-By the way, in case you aren’t plugged in with our Facebook community, I’d love you to join us.
+By the way, in case you aren't plugged in with us on Facebook, I'd love you to join us.
 I share great finds, articles, recipes, and Free E-Books that I find throughout the day.
 And sometimes we deal with real-life health questions that readers are dealing with.

-But – onto the important matter at hand – the marshmallow recipe.
+But – onto the important matter at hand – the homemade marshmallows recipe.

 Why else might you make your own marshmallows?

 Why Make Homemade Marshmallows